AdaCore/training_material/courses/spark_essentials/040_spark_tools/88_spark_tools.lab.rst

 .. container:: latex_environment LARGE

-  Now that the code proves correctly, write a test to confirm it!
+  Now that the code proves correctly, use :ada:`Test_Program` to confirm it!

 .. container:: animate 2-